How to Use Xray for Risk-Based Testing

 If using the Overall Requirement Coverage gadget, then you need to pick a project (and not a saved filter) as the data source; only then Group By will allow you to select specific custom fields to group your requirements, such as the Risk Level related custom field.

-Requirements List gadget
+Requirements list gadget

 The Requirements List gadget may be used to show just the coverage status, completeness and information about the passed/failed tests of requirements having a certain risk level.
 Thus, it is a great way to track the actual consolidated progress of your requirements/stories.